|Jiminy at Eugene Library|

 Call me Jim.
 If someone says "Hey Jim - let's open a couple dark beers!", I'll come running.

-I also believe that government, churches, and your snoopy aunt, should stay the heck out of what we do in the bedroom (and the bathroom too.
-Also, stay out of my garage), that women's medical decisions should be made by them only, that children should not be subjected to physical abuse (ie: corporal punishment) at home, and that everyone's rights and privileges should be respected, and defended, no matter what creed or color.
-If you think these are "liberal" ideas, well, I'd say these are human values.
+I also believe that government, churches, and your snoopy aunt, should stay the heck out of what we do in the bedroom (and the bathroom too - also, stay out of my garage), that women's medical decisions should be made by them only, that children should not be subjected to physical abuse (ie: corporal punishment) at home or anywhere, and that everyone's rights and privileges should be respected, and defended, no matter what creed or color.
+If you say these are "liberal" ideas, well, maybe that's a reflection of your own crappy world view.
+I'd say those are human values.
 As opposed to, let's say, Lizard People values.

-Ever since I was very young, I've been an enthusiastic observer of the natural world, and recently become aware of parts of the modern unnatural world, such as blogging, internet machines, and liquid cheese.
+Ever since I was very young, I've been an enthusiastic observer of the natural world; recently I've become aware of parts of the modern unnatural world, such as blogging, internet machines, trains with faces (see photo below), and liquid cheese.

-I have traveled to a few places, had a lot of fun along the way there, met some refreshing people, and drank some intriguing dark beers.
-Over the years I've done a thing or two to make a living, none of which made me rich or even very well off.
+I have traveled to a few places, had a lot of fun along the way there, met some refreshing and flavorful people, and drank some friendly, intriguing beers.
+Over the years I've done a thing or two to make a living, none of which made me well known or well off.
 If a giant meteor (or a giant squid) landed on me tomorrow, I'll be satisfied knowing my kids are well on their way to being happy, artistic, and interesting individuals.

 |Hanging Out at Lucky Dog Studio|